I Had No Idea My HSA Could Pay for All This — Here’s What I Found

 But healthcare covers far more ground than most people realize — especially when you're taking a proactive approach to your health rather than just reacting to illness.

-The IRS definition of a qualified medical expense — anything that diagnoses, treats, mitigates, or prevents a physical or mental condition — opens up a surprisingly wide range of products when combined with proper documentation.
+The IRS definition of a qualified medical expense — anything that diagnoses, treats, mitigates, or prevents a physical or mental condition — opens up a surprisingly wide range of products, provided proper documentation is available.

 You don't need to be sick to benefit.
 You just need to be someone who takes their health seriously and knows the system exists.